 - A spot that bleeds or changes or becomes tender or painful should be assessed.

 - Any new mole or old mole that grows larger than the size of a pencil eraser, or has irregular borders, various dark colors, and jagged borders might become serious.

 What are the basic types of skin cancer?

 Basal cell carcinoma often appears on the face or other parts of the head and neck but can be anywhere on the body.
 These tumors look like small, fleshy bumps.
 Cells from these tumors can spread below the skin and cause damage.
 They are easily removed, especially when found early.
 The earlier they are found, the less the scarring will be.

 Basal Cell Carcinoma behind the ear.

 Squamous Cell Carcinoma

 Squamous cell carcinoma may look like red or scaly patches or bumps.
-Most often dermatologists see these on the outer edge of the ear and on the face, lips, and mouth.
+Most often, dermatologists see these on the outer edge of the ear and on the face, lips, and mouth.
 These areas can grow larger and spread to other parts of the body.
 Again, like basal cell carcinoma, when caught early and removed, these areas can be completely cured and usually don’t spread in the body.

 What causes skin cancer?

 There are a variety of factors that can potentially cause skin cancer.
 Someone with pale skin who sunburns easily is at higher risk than someone with more pigment in their skin.
 Additionally, anyone who has had severe sunburns in the past or a family history of skin cancer may also be at more risk.
 It’s important that you take the necessary precautions to keep your skin protected.
 This means taking care of it by applying sunscreen, avoiding unnecessary sun and scheduling regular appointments with Dr. Schlessinger or one of his associates.